 Certification is an independent evaluation of a product, process or service.
 It gives stakeholders such as customers, employees, owners, consumers, citizens, grassroots organizations, media etc., and proof that a competent and independent individual has reviewed the organization or company.
 This has some of the following advantages: Transparency, security, effectivity and process optimization, motivation, access to markets and customers.

-Bureau Veritas’ independent subsidiary, Bureau Veritas Certification, offers a wide range of certification services including quality, environment, work environment, security, social responsibility and product certification.
-Bureau Veritas Certification is a world leading certification company, and we are accredited by more than 30 different authorities such as DANAK (Denmark), UKAS (UK) and ANAB (USA).
+Bureau Veritas’ independent subsidiary, Bureau Veritas Certification Denmark A/S, offers a wide range of certification services including quality, environment, work environment, security, social responsibility and product certification.
+Bureau Veritas Certification Denmark A/S is a world leading certification company, and we are accredited by more than 30 different accreditation bodies such as DANAK (Denmark), UKAS (UK) and ANAB (USA).
 With more than 60 accreditations we deliver verification services and accredited certification locally in the individual countries.

 A report must be filled in according to the requirements and rules that apply to the specific standard or product and also follow the rules around: Code coverage scope, time allocation, that the deviations are answered and accepted correctly.